ashotpm/hello-world/README.md

-# hello-world
+# hello-world of GIT
-A repository to learn GIT
+A new branch to the repository to learn GIT